Bayesian Calibration of the Crossterms Eigenvolume HRG Model: Integrating Lattice QCD and Experimental Data: Results and Discussion

 \subsection{Sensitivity analysis}

-After validating the performance of our emulator, we proceed with a sensitivity analysis of the model parameters across different LQCD and hadron density observables using total Sobol indices (\( S_T \))~\cite{Sobol2001}.

-We conduct two separate analyses: one for LQCD thermodynamic observables and another for experimental hadron yields--with results shown in Fig.~\ref{fig:sobol_plot}.
-The figure presents the global sensitivity of model parameters to each observable.
-For a detailed explanation of the heatmaps and their interpretation, please refer to the Fig.~\ref{fig:sobol_plot} caption.
+We begin the results section by assessing the global sensitivity of the model parameters using the total Sobol indices ($S_T$)~\cite{Sobol2001}.
+Separate analyses are performed for LQCD thermodynamic observables and for experimental hadron yields, as shown in Fig.~\ref{fig:sobol_plot}.
+The corresponding heatmaps quantify the contribution of each model parameter to each observable, as detailed in the figure caption.

-As expected, due to the dominance of pions and kaons in the hadronic spectrum at vanishing baryon chemical potential (\( \mu_B \approx 0 \)), the associated eigenvolume parameters—namely \( r_M \) and \( r_{MS_1} \)—emerge as the most influential across all thermodynamic observables.
-In contrast, the eigenvolume parameter associated with the triply-strange baryon (\( r_{BS_3} \)) exhibits the least sensitivity reflecting the low abundance and limited thermodynamic impact of such baryons.
-Moreover, the Sobol index values show minimal variation across the temperature range considered, suggesting that the relative importance of the parameters remains largely stable with temperature.
-On the other hand, the right panel reveals that eigenvolume parameters sensitivity are strongly dependent on the corresponding hadronic species.
-The chemical freeze-out temperature \( T_{\mathrm{ch}} \) appears as the most influential parameter across all hadron yield observables, underscoring its central role in determining the overall particle abundances.
+For the LQCD observables (Fig.~\ref{fig:sobol_plot}, left panel), the sensitivity is dominated by the eigenvolume parameters associated with the most abundant species at $\mu_B \approx 0$, namely the non-strange meson radius $r_M$ and the singly-strange meson radius $r_{MS_1}$.
+Conversely, the triply-strange baryon radius $r_{BS_3}$ exhibits negligible influence, consistent with the small abundance and limited thermodynamic weight of such states.
+The total Sobol indices show no significant temperature dependence for any of the thermodynamic observables, indicating that the relative importance of the model parameters remains approximately constant over the considered temperature range.
+For the hadron yields (Fig.~\ref{fig:sobol_plot}, right panel), the sensitivity pattern becomes strongly species dependent.
+The chemical freeze-out temperature, $T_{\mathrm{ch}}$ emerges as the most influential parameter across all yields, reflecting its central role in setting the overall abundance scale.
+As expected, the sensitivity of eigenvolume parameters contribute in a flavor-dependent manner that closely tracks the quark content of each hadron species.